-Whether your goal is finding a sumptuous log cabin filled with crystal chandeliers or a sleek, modern home silhouette worthy of an Architectural Digest centerfold, the number of single-family houses, condominiums, carriage houses, and townhomes available through Brook Walsh Real Estate, the leading luxury real estate authority in Traverse City, is nothing short of overwhelming – as it should be.
-Catering to small and large families whose priorities include a prestigious address in the right neighborhood, your desire to live the good life as a result of owning luxury real estate is the collective mission of everyone on the Brook Walsh Real Estate team!
+Whether your goal is finding a sumptuous log cabin filled with crystal chandeliers or a sleek, modern home silhouette worthy of an Architectural Digest centerfold, the number of single-family houses, Traverse City Condominiums for Sale, carriage houses, and townhomes available through Brook Walsh Real Estate, the leading luxury real estate authority in Traverse City, is nothing short of overwhelming – as it should be.
+Catering to small and large families whose priorities include a prestigious address in the right neighborhood, your desire to live the good life as a result of owning Traverse City Luxury Homes for Sale is the collective mission of everyone on the Brook Walsh Real Estate team!

 Often referred to as one of “the most walkable, charming places in the U.S.,” Traverse City’s downtown is filled with dream digs along Traverse City’s most desirable stretch: on or off Front Street.
 The waterfront district is a hotbed of excitement and commerce because everything is literally steps from one’s front door for city center dwellers.

-For folks who thrive best when they’re blocks away from the action, downtown delivers a plethora of boutiques, eateries, antique shops, breweries, and other amusements accessed conveniently by townies who love being able to pull on snow boots in winter and stroll the streets without having to worry about parking a car.
+For folks who thrive best when they’re blocks away from the action, downtown Traverse City Homes for Sale delivers a plethora of boutiques, eateries, antique shops, breweries, and other amusements accessed conveniently by townies who love being able to pull on snow boots in winter and stroll the streets without having to worry about parking a car.

 Quaint, picturesque, and fun, downtown living is an experience that can’t be duplicated elsewhere within the Traverse City limits and that’s exactly what draws residents in.
 Amid all of those fabulous retailers, Front Street is also the location of the Traverse City Film Festival, a long-awaited annual event that is a perk of downtown living and a benefit Brook Walsh professionals emphasize when showing downtown properties.